orbitmines/archive/projects/2030+? Project - Gamification.md

 - Wait for [[Ready]] / while having the luna base in view, while loading the transporter pod.

-*During onboarding saying something sel*
+*During onboarding saying something selects that option: but doesn't lock it in yet.*

 *Quick onboarding*
 - "Hi! ...
 Hello!
 My name is [[R]], I'll be doing your onboarding today as we approach our destination!"